 is especially true with small estates, because you may be wondering if

-fees.
-The Florida Probate Code requires "reasonable attorney fees"
+is necessary, the Florida Probate Code provides for "reasonable attorney

 How long does probate take?